Sam Speck

-Samuel Wallace Speck, Jr. was a former member of the Ohio Senate, where he served from 1977 to 1983.
+Samuel Wallace Speck, Jr. (born 1937) is an American politician, a former member of the Ohio Senate, where he served from 1977 to 1983.
 He represented the 20th District.

 Education

 Speck earned his bachelor's degree from Muskingum University and his master's and doctoral degrees from Harvard University.

 Activities

 Speck pointed to several provisions in Great Lakes Compact that he believes are violated by the Lake Erie water-use bill.